rayofhope-dev/dialog-editor/README.md

 This repository is used to handle issues and publish the latest releases of the editor.

+# Get Started

+- Run **xrSDK.Editor.DialogEditor.App.exe**.
+It may be blocked by the Windows Defender, because the executable file is nog signed.
+But this warning can be safely bypassed.
+- Select **File** -> **Open Game directory**.
+- Select the root directory containing the `gamedata` folder.

+Please, note:
+- The editor will try to use standard COP paths to dialogs and localization files.
+If the files are not found, you will be prompted to specify the paths to them manually;
+- The editor supports 2 localizations: `eng` and `ru`.
+You can switch between them in the settings.

+For more information, check out our [wiki](https://github.com/rayofhope-dev/dialog-editor/wiki)

 # Issues

 Feel free to create an issues for problems you encounter on [Issues](https://github.com/rayofhope-dev/dialog-editor/issues) page.